 To illustrate how important the difference is, I use the example of a shoe factory manager leaving for the day.
 She points to a pile of 100 shoes, telling her employee to ‘divide them by two and put into boxes.’
 The next day, she’s shocked to find 50 shoes shoved into one box and 50 into another.

-Meaning Four: Rectangular Array
+Meaning Two: Rectangular Array (3rd Grade)

 While I love all the meanings of multiplication, if I had to pick one, I’d pick the rectangular array.